SAP-archive/fsm-extension-installer-kyma/README.md

       - Enter service instance name that you created in step 3.
       - Enter the exact Kyma version.

-6. [Optional] Install the latest version of extension installer as needed by following these steps:
+6. [Optional] Upgrade to the latest version of extension installer as needed by following these steps:

    a.
 Delete the extension installer addon instance that was provisioned in step 5.